Why Konya is the best place to watch the Whirling Dervish

 The one fun fact that stuck with me was that a dervish had to go through 1001 days of suffering (meaning studying the religious practices, dances, rituals, ethics, music, and poetry among other things) and is only then given a cell and the title “Dede”.

-He would then not leave the cell for 3 days and after that do 18 services for the Order such as shopping, running errands, and lamp-keeping.
-Only then does he become hücrenişîn – a full member of the order.
+He would then not leave this cell for 3 days and after that do 18 services for the Order such as shopping, running errands, and lamp-keeping.

-Most people concentrate at the end of the corridor where Mevlana/Rumi’s tomb is.
-It’s an art masterpiece in itself and being a religious pilgrimage site only adds to its glory.
+Most people congregate at the end of the corridor where Mevlana/Rumi’s tomb is.

 Mevlana's highly ornamented tomb